-Most statistics available for analyses at the individual level (coefficients of kinship, relationship,...) provide measures of genetic similarity between individuals that are relative to a sample of individuals (usually all individuals in the data set), which defines the "reference allele frequencies".
+Most statistics available for analyses at the individual level (coefficients of kinship, relationship,...) provide measures of genetic similarity between individuals that are relative to a sample of individuals (usually all individuals in the data set, but other options are available with multiple categories, see §4.3.3 5°), which defines the "reference allele frequencies".
 However, specific reference allele frequencies can be given in a distinct file (see option § 4.3.3. - 6bis) with the following format: